farlee2121/DevEssentialsBlog/_drafts/2021-09-01-Programming-is-Problem-Modeling.md

 ![Volatility analysis](../site-media/../post-media/IDesign-System/iDesignSolutionScubbing.png)

-So far we've mostly explored how problem modeling applies to present work.
+So far we've mostly explored how problem modeling applies to incremental story-level work.
 However, problem modeling is even more important for managing the big picture of inevitable change.

 Needs naturally change over time.
 New technologies are invented, regulations are enacted, businesses expand, etc. Businesses and software solutions must change to stay relevant.